NathanDuran/RNN-Sherlock-Language-Model/README.md

 # RNN-Sherlock-Language-Model

-A Recurrent Neural Network Language Model trained on ['The Short Stories of Sherlock Holmes'](https://sherlock-holm.es/ascii/).
+A Recurrent Neural Network Language Model trained on ['The Stories of Sherlock Holmes'](https://sherlock-holm.es/ascii/).

 Contains a traditional RNN and an LSTM.
 The RNN is an adapted version of the one outlined in [this tutorial](http://www.wildml.com/2015/09/recurrent-neural-networks-tutorial-part-1-introduction-to-rnns/) by Denny Britz.